dmarshNAIT/dmarshNAIT.github.io/DMIT1508_normalization.markdown

 We evaluate database design by how well it minimizes data redundancy, and the occurrence of anomalies.

 ### Step 0: Create initial table
-1. The initial table must have a primary key identified, after considering all candidates.
+1. The initial table must have a primary key identified, *after considering all candidates*.
 1. Repeating groups are listed in parentheses.
 Repeating groups are attributes that can have multiple values within the view.

 ### Step 1: Apply the rules of 1NF